 Making relevant information available to all of your employees is an ongoing struggle for internal communications, especially these days when so many workers don't sit at a desk and have limited access to corporate email or the company intranet.
 Not only is there an access barrier to contend with, but there's also the matter of time.
 Workdays are often jam-packed, especially for service or field-sales workers, and there's usually little time remaining for collecting information, let alone effectively communicating it.

-10. Create a Digital Workplace Strategy for All Employees
+10. Create a Digital Workplace Strategy that Reaches All Employees

 With so many companies thinking about a mobile channel for their employee communication, a great deal of interest has arisen around how an employee app can fit with an organization’s intranet and digital workplace strategy.
 To reach them all—the drivers, the factory workers, and the frontline staff—access to certain resources must be available for personal devices, too.
 This Bring Your Own Device (BYOD) requirement fundamentally changes how we need to plan a digital workplace strategy.